jarv/about.cmdchallenge.com/content/user-submitted-solutions.md

 Also scrolling down the page of [solutions to the corrupted text problem](https://cmdchallenge.com/s/#/corrupted_text) is glorious.

-The solutions are not updated regularly right now but would be easy enough to do in the future if people want to see more, let me know on [twitter](https://twitter.com/thecmdchallenge) and also feel free to submit suggestions for new challenges on [github](https://github.com/jarv/cmdchallenge).
+<s>The solutions are not updated regularly right now but would be easy enough to do in the future if people want to see
+more, let me know on [twitter](https://twitter.com/thecmdchallenge) and also</s> **Update**: Solutions are now generated every five minutes.
+Feel free to submit suggestions for new challenges on [github](https://github.com/jarv/cmdchallenge).